 Overview & Objectives:

-Moving Traditions supports healthy, thriving Jewish teens through personal wholeness (shleimut), caring connections (hesed), and a just and equitable world (tzedek).
-We understand that teens need to be supported in aligning and actualizing their values within themselves, between one another, and within society.
+Moving Traditions emboldens Jewish youth to thrive through the pursuit of personal wellbeing (shleimut), caring relationships (hesed), and a Jewish and feminist vision of equity and justice (tzedek).
 Through supporting teens in all of these ways, we help them thrive.
 This session examines the issue of Reproductive Justice, specifically access to abortion, and how it impacts teens from each of these standpoints.
 Through this session, teens will:

 - Discuss the meaning of reproductive justice and its impact on people of all genders and with diverse backgrounds and identities.